chdwyb/RHR1K/README.md

 ### Contact  us

 Now this repository is **still** being preparation, full dataset will be updated upon the acceptance of our work.
-If I have any inquiries or questions regarding our work, please feel free to contact us at [wyb@chd.edu.cn](mailto:wyb@chd.edu.cn).
+If you have any inquiries or questions regarding our work, please feel free to contact us at [wyb@chd.edu.cn](mailto:wyb@chd.edu.cn).